Cruising Info

 We top up Ocelot at the Au Chalong fuel dock

-Fuel: As of early 2011 the price of diesel in Ao Chalong was about $1/liter.
+Fuel: As of 2012 the price of diesel in Ao Chalong was about $1/liter.
 There is a barge in the Ao Chalong anchorage marked "DIESEL WATER" where you can either take jugs or your whole boat, but beware: one cruising boat bought diesel and found it had water in it.
 As he said, later, spoofing the attendant, "Oh!
 You mean you want it separate?"
 A better place to purchase diesel, petrol, and water (separately) is the non-floating fuel dock on the main Ao Chalong pier.
 Best to wait for a high tide for easy access.
 They do take credit cards.
+The water is free but not really potable.

-3G Internet access: As of 2011, Thailand had no 3G, just the much slower EDGE protocol.
-This appears to be a political decision, not a technical one.
-It's OK for sending and receiving emails but a bit frustrating for web surfing, and forget large downloads.
+3G Internet access: In late 2011, Thailand finally installed 3G in certain areas, including Phuket (and Bangkok).
+However, they seem to have used somewhat non‑standard frequencies, so our Malaysia 3G modem could only get the much slower EDGE protocol that most of Thailand has.
+Our HTC One S Android phone could access the Dtac 3G network, but we also got a new stand‑alone modem from the extreme SW corner of the downstairs of the Big C shopping center (Big C is just north of Central Festival and just south of the International Hospital).
+The modem was only $30 in 2011 and all you can eat data plans are about $30/month, with cheaper plans available.
+EDGE is OK for sending and receiving emails but a bit frustrating for web surfing, and forget large downloads or Skype voice calls.
 Coverage is pretty good, but speed is not.
 Some folks have reported better speeds with a CDMA modem, but that's a fairly expensive item that you won't be able to use many other places.
 Internet access ashore is pretty good.
 Remember to convert your "air-time" into "data-time" after you top up your SIM or you'll use your time up very quickly.
 1‑2‑Call and Dtac seem to be the best companies.
 SIMs can be bought anywhere, even the ubiquitous 7‑Eleven, and do not require a passport.

 Thai fishermen pull a net.
 Note flags with floats.